wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 - **What happens to my plan after education verification is approved?**

-For Professional plan users, the promo code applies at your next billing period.
-For other plans, the promo code is saved and applies when you change it to Professional.
+For Professional Plan users, the promo code applies at your next billing period.
+For other plans’ users, the promo code is saved and applies when you change it to Professional.

 - **What happens if I cancel my professional subscription plan after educational verification but before my next billing date?**